 In other words, PDF files make sharing graphics easy and inexpensive.

-SVG Files and When to Use Them
+SVG File Formats and When to Use Them

 Now let’s talk about SVG files.
 SVG stands for Scalable Vector Graphics.
 While not as well-known as the PDF file, there are some significant benefits to using SVG files.